 There currently is no way of predicting which babies will die from SIDS.
-However, there are a few measures parents can take to lower the risk of their baby dying from SIDS:
+However, there are a few measures parents can take to lower the risk of SIDS:

 Early and regular prenatal care can help reduce the risk of SIDS.
 Proper nutrition, no smoking or drug or alcohol use by the mother, and frequent medical check-ups beginning early in pregnancy might help prevent a baby from developing an abnormality that could put him or her at risk for sudden death.
 These measures may also reduce the chance of having a premature or low birth weight baby, which also increases the risk for SIDS.
 The risk of SIDS is higher for babies whose mothers smoked during pregnancy.